 Soprano Stephanie Corley studied at the Royal Welsh College of Music and Drama and the National Opera Studio.
 She has sung for leading opera companies and festivals across the UK, including a variety of contemporary repertoire, and has performed extensively on the concert platform.
-Forthcoming engagements include a revival of Desiree Armfeldt A Little Night Music with Opera North and Sieglinde Die Walküre for Leeds Sinfonia.
+Recently she sang Sieglinde Die Walküre in concert for Leeds Sinfonia.

-For Opera North Stephanie has also sung the title roles of Kiss Me, Kate, The Merry Widow, Katya Kabanova and Kristina The Makropulos Case.
+For Opera North Stephanie has also sung the title roles of Kiss Me, Kate, The Merry Widow, Katya Kabanova, Kristina The Makropulos Case and Desiree Armfeldt A Little Night Music.
 For Scottish Opera she has performed Musetta La bohème and Hanna Glawari The Merry Widow.
 For Glyndebourne Festival; Pamina Die Zauberflöte and Marzelline Fidelio.
 For Longborough Festival; Countess Le nozze di Figaro, Donna Elvira Don Giovanni and 1st Lady Die Zauberflöte.
 For Birmingham Opera Company with Graham Vick; Desdemona Otello and Emma Khovanshchina.
 For Buxton International Festival; Arminda La finta Giardiniera and Antonia Les Contes d’Hoffmann for Diva Opera.

 Outside the UK Stephanie has appeared as Musetta La bohème for Nederlandse Reisopera and Freia Das Rheingold and 3rd Norn Götterdämmerung for Teatro Massimo, Palermo.
 Stephanie has excelled in contemporary repertoire, making notable appearances in the title role of Hartmann’s Simplicius Simplicissimus for Independent Opera, the title role in James MacMillan’s Ines de Castro for Scottish Opera, Gayle The Ice Break for Birmingham Opera Company, multiple roles in Tête-à-Tête’s Blind Date and The Lottery with Bury Court Opera.